xwzappest/guide/ticktick/ticktick_web_app/how_to_enable_mini_calendar.md

-# 5. How can I see the date which has tasks in the calendar?
+# 5. How can I know at which date do I have tasks?
-“Mini Calendar” is a premium feature available for PRO users only, which allows you to view tasks and plan agenda more easily.
+"Mini Calendar" is a premium feature available for PRO users only, which allows you to know at which date do you have tasks quickly.

-1.Click the avatar on top right corner>“Labs” to enable "mini calendar".
+1.Click the avatar on top right corner to enter "Labs" to enable "Mini Calendar".

 2.Then, a calendar will be displayed on the bottom of left panel.
 ![](../images/image027.png)